illinoistech-itm/jhajek/itmd-521/labs/module-04/Readme.md

 ## Objectives

-* Create and demonstrate the creation of Spark Schemas for Python and Scala
+* Create and demonstrate the creation of Spark Schemas for Python
 * Create and build running Spark Applications
 * Create and build an application that will read arbitrary input